 Like all important things in life, writing won’t just happen, you’ll need to make a plan and schedule time for you to pursue it.
 It may mean early in the morning, late at night, or just short breaks throughout the day.
 For me, routine works best and makes me the most productive.

-Some authors like to start their writing day by going back and reading what they wrote the prior day, citing it helps them get back into the story.
+Some authors like to start their writing day by going back and reading what they wrote the previous day; citing it helps them get back into the story.
 If I’m feeling stuck, I sometimes go back and read earlier passages and find it helpful, but usually, if I’m stalled on a scene or chapter, I move on to the next one or take a break.
-Stepping away from the manuscript and letting my mind wander by taking a walk or watching a movie, is usually the solution.
+Stepping away from the manuscript and letting my mind wander by taking a walk or watching a movie is usually the solution.

 If you struggle to meet your goals, whether it be words per day or hours per day, you may benefit from a writing buddy.
 Writing, by nature, is often solitary and can be lonely.
 Writing buddies serve to help you stay on track and committed to your schedule and can also talk through issues or sticking points.
 You may also find a writing buddy who is willing to read your work and provide valuable feedback, but you’ll need to be open and willing to accept it.